-- When to apply – if you’re considering taking part in an Erasmus programme, you will need to apply to your UK course provider in your first year.
+- When to apply – if you’re considering taking part in a placement abroad, you'll need to apply to your UK course provider.

 - Once you’ve applied – your UK university or college will liaise with your respective department or school (ie. business school) and foreign study coordinators to assess your application.

-- Hearing back – your application can take up to six weeks to be processed before you get a response.
+- Hearing back – your application can take weeks to be processed before you get a response.
 Most universities and colleges will notify you via email, but check what your uni’s process is.
 Successful applicants will then be allocated the available places.

 - Completing university forms – you will need to complete an application form for the modules and study programme you would like to study at the overseas university or college.
 Your coordinators can help you complete these.

 - Arranging accommodation – once you know where you’re going, you'll need to research and apply for accommodation.
-Many universities, colleges, and Erasmus coordinators offer student accommodation, or will be able to provide you with a list of accommodation providers in the area.
+Many universities and colleges offer student accommodation, or will be able to provide you with a list of accommodation providers in the area.

 Studying your whole course abroad

 If you’ve chosen to complete all your undergraduate study abroad, you'll need to research how to apply to a university in that particular country.
 Once you’ve sent your application, the next steps and how offers are made will vary depending on the country and specific universities you’ve applied to.